 While electric utilities typically remove more than 95 percent of direct fine particle emissions produced by their power plants, reactions in the atmosphere involving emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) generate sulfates and nitrates, two of the many types of PM2.5.
 The power sector has reduced emissions of the SO2 and NOx “precursors” of PM2.5 by 91 and 82 percent, respectively, since 1990.

-Air Quality Standards for PM
+Air Quality Standards for PM2.5